-In many ways, we have been called to a life of avoiding, enduring and overcoming temptation.
-Martin Collins explains the process of temptation, sin and their products, destruction and death.
+We have been called to a life of avoiding, enduring and overcoming temptation.
+Here is the process of temptation, sin and their products, and destruction.

 The seventh commandment protects family relationships from a sexual standpoint.
-This study delves into why sexual sins are so destructive and why God wants His children to be chaste and pure.
+Sexual sins are highly destructive, and God wants His children to be pure.